Frequently Asked Questions - Corona

 Due to increase in hundreds of new patients each day, it is impossible to conduct only an in person epidemiological investigation for each case by a professional.
 An epidemiological investigation is a process of identifying those people, places and times where exposure to the patient may have occurred prior to the diagnosis, and who may have been infected by them.
 Those who have been exposed are asked to enter isolation as soon as possible.
 Quick entry into isolation helps to protect public health, and especially people that are close to you.

-In order to carry out epidemiological investigations in large numbers, we are aided by sophisticated technological means.
+In order to carry out epidemiological investigations in large numbers as quickly as possible, we are also aided by sophisticated technological means.
 Therefore, after diagnosis, details about the patient are passed on for investigation by technological means, and the patient is informed by text messages (SMS) or voice messages.

-During the process, places will be identified where the patient visited in the past 14 days.
+During the process, places will be identified where the patient visited in the past 10 days only and people that the patient met.
 Contents of conversations are not accessed.
 The information is used only by the Ministry of Health - and solely for finding those who were exposed to the patient and to discover the source of the infection.
 When we find out who was exposed to the patient - we will send them a text message (SMS) or a voice message that will inform them that they must enter isolation immediately.

 - I have received a message (SMS) or a voice message that information about be was forwarded for further investigation - but I was not diagnosed as COVID-19 patient.
 What should I do?